 That being said, there are some unique situations where a child's behavioral needs require more support than we can offer.
 This is determined on a case by case basis but examples include: continuous self injurious behavior, significant physical or verbal aggression, and/or inappropriate sexual behavior.
 In these cases, the child should be under the care of a multidisciplinary team that includes a psychiatrist and specifically-trained mental health professionals.

-6) HOW IS A DEVELOPMENTAL APPROACH DIFFERENT THAN A BEHAVIORAL APPROACH?
+5) HOW IS A DEVELOPMENTAL APPROACH DIFFERENT THAN A BEHAVIORAL APPROACH?

 There are many differences between a behavioral and a developmental approach, the main one being that they are derived from different theoretical models.
 A developmental approach is derived from developmental psychology in which the aim is to understand the behavioral, emotional, physical, and cognitive growth and changes that occur throughout the lifespan.
 It investigates biological, genetic, neurological, psychosocial, cultural, and environmental factors (such as sensory processing, family history, mood, personality, attunement, executive function, motor skills, language, equity & trauma) and the effect of these factors on human development.
 Many of these factors are not outwardly observable, however; it is believed that they are vital to understanding an individual's motivation, strengths, and weaknesses and that they must be considered to facilitate positive development and support children in reaching their fullest potential (www.verywellmind.com/developmental-psychology-4157180).

 ABA, is derived from behaviorism (also referred to as behavioral learning theory).
 In this theoretical model, it is believed that individuals acquire all behaviors through their interactions with the environment and that all actions are shaped by external stimuli, not internal stimuli which include things like thoughts, emotions, and personality.
-Behaviorists argue that it is not possible to objectively observe an individual's thoughts & feelings and therefore these internal events should be explained through behavioral terms instead (i.e. avoidance, access, attention) and the focus should be on developing a plan to increase desirable behaviors and decrease undesirable behaviors through the use of contingencies (i.e. reinforcement, punishment). (www.verywellmind.com/behavioral-psychology-4157183).
+Many behaviorists argue that it is not possible to objectively observe an individual's thoughts & feelings and therefore these internal events should be explained through behavioral terms instead (i.e. avoidance, access, attention) and the focus should be on developing a plan to increase desirable behaviors and decrease undesirable behaviors through the use of contingencies (i.e. reinforcement, punishment). (www.verywellmind.com/behavioral-psychology-4157183).

 **Disclaimer: It is important to remember that while we are the experts in our respective fields, you as parents, are the expert in your own child.
 It is imperative that you do your own research so that you can make an informed decision and select the approaches & providers that are going to be the best fit for your loved one.